microsoft/hlsl-specs/proposals/0017-conforming-literals.md

 #### Conclusions Drawn

-The testing here holds with the core thesis that developer impact will be minimal and that most shaders are resilient to the changes in precision.
+The testing here holds with the core thesis that the number of impacted software titles will be minimal and that most shaders are resilient to the changes in precision.
+The presence of catastrophic rendering defects does indicate that there may be severe cases where an individual developer may need to put significant effort in to resolve issues that arise.
 Further since the only title to experience catastrophic rendering defects is an Xbox and Windows exclusive title, the reasoning behind the thesis that most shaders are resilient due to required compatibility with other shader compilers seems a likely factor.

 The testing also revealed that the lack of complete overload sets for `asfloat16` is a barrier for users.
 Further discussion is needed to determine